alisd23/ngrx-form-pure/README.md

 ---

 ### Selectors
 Selectors are simply functions which convert part of the form state into a different format.
-Some common selectors are provided by `ngrx-form`.
+Some common selectors are provided by `ngrx-form-pure`.

 The current set of built-in selectors are as follows.